Best Luxury Car Lease Deals for May 2026

 | LYRIQ EV | Luxury | $599/mo | $3,999 | Best luxury EV lease May 2026 |

-The Cadillac LYRIQ at $599/mo with only $3,999 due at signing is the best luxury EV lease value in May.
-Money factor is at 0.00082 (sub-2% APR equivalent) with a 54% residual — GM is clearly prioritizing LYRIQ lease volume this month.
+The Cadillac LYRIQ at $599/mo with only $3,999 due is the best luxury EV lease value in May — money factor at 0.00082 (sub-2% APR equivalent) with a 54% residual.
+GM is clearly prioritizing LYRIQ lease volume, and I'd let them.

 How to read these numbers at the dealer

-Money factor markup: dealers are allowed to mark up the money factor above the buy-rate Captive Finance sets.
-Ask the finance office for the "buy-rate money factor."
-If the number they quote you is more than 0.0003 above the buy-rate you've researched (resources like Edmunds forums post these monthly), you're being charged a dealer markup.
+Money factor markup: dealers can mark up the money factor above the buy-rate the captive lender sets.
+Ask for the "buy-rate money factor," and if the quote is more than 0.0003 above the published buy-rate (Edmunds forums post these monthly), you're being marked up.
 Push back.

-Acquisition fee: luxury brands charge $895– class="relative z-10",095 in acquisition fees that are typically non-negotiable but should be disclosed upfront, not buried in the cap cost.
+Acquisition fee: luxury brands charge $895– class="relative z-10",095, typically non-negotiable but it should be disclosed up front, not buried in the cap cost.

-Residual is not negotiable: unlike the vehicle selling price and money factor, the residual percentage is set by the manufacturer.
-Focus your energy on negotiating the cap cost (the effective vehicle price) down to or below invoice, then apply the lease program on top.
+Residual is not negotiable: unlike the selling price and money factor, the residual is set by the manufacturer.
+Put your energy into negotiating the cap cost (the effective vehicle price) down to or below invoice, then apply the lease program on top — that's where the real money is.

-For a broader lease comparison across mainstream segments, see the May 2026 best lease deals.
-For the German luxury sedan head-to-head, see BMW 3 Series vs Mercedes C-Class.
+For mainstream segments, see my May 2026 best lease deals; for the German sedan head-to-head, BMW 3 Series vs Mercedes C-Class.

 Deal details change frequently.
 Always confirm terms with the dealer before purchase.